Dimland/masa-exam_ianovskii/README.md

 14. **Generics** *=> 4 points*
 A generic, used in typescript to assign a variable type of a return type.
 When returning values, the specific data type will be used.
 15. **Middleware** *=> 4 points*
+Middleware function for working with sql queries in typescript.

 ## Part II: Practice on paper *=> 45 points*